 Attachment A Financial Activity Statement for the period ended 31 October 2006.

-That Council NOTES the Financial Activity Statement for the period ended 31 October 2006 forming Attachment A to this Report.
+That Council NOTES the Financial Activity Statement for the period ended 31 October 2006 forming Attachment A to Report CJ241-12/06.

 To access this attachment on electronic document, click here: Attach3brf051206.pdf